Working Principle of DC Motor

-From the 1st diagram we can see that the construction of a DC motor is such that the direction of electric current through the armature conductor at all instance is perpendicular to the field.
-Hence the force acts on the armature conductor in the direction perpendicular to the both uniform field and electric current is constant.
+From the 1st diagram we can see that the construction of a DC motor is such that the direction of current through the armature conductor at all instance is perpendicular to the field.
+Hence the force acts on the armature conductor in the direction perpendicular to the both uniform field and current is constant.

 Then the force on the left hand side armature conductor,